mshodge/mshodge.github.io/about.md

 <h2>Projects posts</h2>

 <ul>
+	<li><a href="https://datasciencecampus.ons.gov.uk/using-sentinel-2-images-to-measure-the-change-in-tree-coverage-in-eastern-uganda-what-does-it-mean-for-the-mbale-trees-programme/">Using Sentinel-2 images to measure the change in tree coverage in eastern Uganda: what does it mean for the Mbale Trees Programme?
+</a></li>
+	<li><a href="https://datastudio.google.com/u/0/reporting/0a826c1d-0871-4ae1-b593-aa0467295a0e?s=sWQAxlghzKU">How to convert ONS Open Geography portal boundary data to be used in Looker Studio (example)</a></li>
 	<li><a href="https://medium.com/@michaelstvnhodge/using-selenium-in-python-to-get-table-data-from-a-javascript-website-13292863bfa4">Using selenium and Pandas in Python to get table data from a JavaScript website
 </a></li>
 	<li><a href="https://medium.com/@michaelstvnhodge/how-the-to-get-github-actions-to-run-every-minute-231c516201e5">* * * * *: How the * * * * to get GitHub Actions to run every minute</a></li>